-Admission includes after-hours experience, a variety of hands-on educational activities related to different NASA fields, a light snack and drink, the opportunity to purchase “I Camped In Space” T-shirts and patches, an overnight camping experience, a boxed breakfast and a second-day visit.
+Admission includes after-hours experience, a variety of hands-on educational activities related to different NASA fields, a light snack and drink, the opportunity to purchase “I Camped In Space” T-shirts and patches, an overnight camping experience, a breakfast and a second-day visit.

 Can I drop off my children and pick them up in the morning?